Marrying a Citizen of the U.K.? How to Get a Green Card for Your New Spouse

 According to information provided by the British government, the basic requirements to get legally married include that each person:

-- have reached the age of 16 by the wedding date (and have written consent from the parents or guardians if under the age of 18 in England or Ireland; not required in Scotland)
+- have reached the age of 16 by the wedding date (and have written consent from the parents or guardians if under the age of 18 in England, Wales, or Northern Ireland; not required in Scotland)

-- in England, lived in the district where you plan to marry for at least eight full days immediately before giving notice of the intended marriage (staying in a hotel is sufficient)
+- in England, give notice of the marriage for 28 full days, and live in the district where you plan to marry for at least seven days immediately before giving notice of the intended marriage (staying in a hotel is sufficient)

-- lawfully free to marry (in particular, not already be married to someone else, and not violating the rules of the foreigner’s home country – the foreigner may have to supply a “certificate of no impediment” to prove this)
+- be lawfully free to marry (in particular, not already be married to someone else, and not violating the rules of the foreigner’s home country—the foreigner may have to supply a “certificate of no impediment” to prove this)

 - be capable of understanding the nature of a marriage ceremony and give consent to marrying (required in Scotland and Northern Ireland), and